Kietpawpan/roman/README.md

 </textarea>
 ```

-4. Also, create the Romanize botton, for running the romanization function.
+4. Also, create the Romanize botton, for running the romanization function, romanize().
 ```
 <button
    class="btn"